Healthy Homes Assessment Paremata

 Paremata Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory for all Paremata and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement in all Paremata and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate compliance with any Healthy Homes Standard that apply or will apply during the tenancy of an apartment rental.
+• Property managers and landlords are required to keep records that prove compliance with each Healthy Homes Standards that apply or will apply to their rental properties.

-• Property managers and private landlords have to ensure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.
+• Property managers and private landlords have to ensure their rental properties comply according to Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes